sk33lz/lowendscript/README.md

-##### Currently system, exim4, csf, nginx, mysql, php, htmlsite commands are working.
+##### Currently system, exim4, csf, nginx, mysql, php, htmlsite, drupal6 commands are working.
 Others are being fixed and don't work.

 A simple bash shell script to optimize your Debian or Ubuntu VPS server for serving PHP and MySQL driven website platforms like Drupal and Wordpress.